Spacial/csstuff/README.md

 - [[1811.03678] Embracing the Laws of Physics: Three Reversible Models of Computation](https://arxiv.org/abs/1811.03678)
 - [BrainNet](https://arxiv.org/abs/1809.08632): A Multi-Person Brain-to-Brain Interface for Direct Collaboration Between Brains
+- [Bullets.tech](https://bullets.tech/):Notes for busy minds.
+We read articles and create short notes on their basis.
+That's all. 🤗

 ## News